 |Marshall Islands||2||$75K or less||

 About This Data

-Nonprofit Explorer includes nonprofit tax return data released by the IRS in April 2013 for tax returns processed by the IRS during 2012.
-This generally consists of filings for the 2011 fiscal year, but may include older records.
-The IRS data release includes only a subset of what can be found in the full Form 990s.
-Wherever possible, we've linked to PDFs of the full 990 for each organization, some going back ten years, collected at public.resource.org.
+The summary data contains information processed by the IRS during the 2012-2019 calendar years; this generally consists of filings for the 2011-2018 fiscal years, but may include older records.
+This data release includes only a subset of what can be found in the full Form 990s.

 Which Organizations Are Here?